Skip to main content

 Related: How Porn Can Fuel Sex Trafficking

-The objectifying influence of pornography can also be intensified by the impossible beauty standards and lack of body diversity portrayed in mainstream porn.
+Pornography intensifies objectification with impossible beauty standards and lack of body diversity portrayed in mainstream content.
 Two leading scholars summarized this effect, noting,

-“Women in pornography tend to conform to cultural beauty ideals (i.e., they are thin or curvaceously thin), with a small waist and an average-to-large bust size.
-For example, the average Playboy model has a body mass index of 18.0, which is underweight; a large bust-to-waist ratio; and a bra cup size between C and D. Therefore, knowing that her male partner is looking at and likely [becoming aroused by] thin/curvaceously thin women in pornography could heighten a woman’s body focus and pressure to lose weight.”Tylka, T. L., & Van Diest, A. M. K. (2015).
+“Women in pornography tend to conform to cultural beauty ideals.
+They are usually thin or curvaceously thin, with a small waist and an average-to-large bust size.
+For example, the average Playboy model has a body mass index of 18.0, which is underweight.
+They also have a large bust-to-waist ratio.
+Their bra cup size is typically between C and D. Therefore, knowing that her male partner is looking at and likely [becoming aroused by] thin/curvaceously thin women in pornography could heighten a woman’s body focus and pressure to lose weight.”Tylka, T. L., & Van Diest, A. M. K. (2015).
 You looking at her “hot” body may not be “cool” for me: Integrating male partners’ pornography use into objectification theory for women.
 Psychology of Women Quarterly,39, 67–84. http://dx.doi.org/10.1177/0361684314521784Copy

 Putting these ideas to the test, this gender equality-informed studyTylka, T. L., & Van Diest, A. M. K. (2015).
 You looking at her “hot” body may not be “cool” for me: Integrating male partners’ pornography use into objectification theory for women.
 Psychology of Women Quarterly,39, 67–84. http://dx.doi.org/10.1177/0361684314521784Copy found that porn consumption by both past and present romantic partners can contribute to the sexual objectification of women and is negatively linked to their well-being.
-Specifically, this study found that previous partners’ pornography consumption predicted women’s levels of feeling sexually objectified, higher levels of body shame, and even lead to increased eating disorder symptomatology.
+Specifically, this study found that previous partners’ pornography consumption predicted women’s levels of feeling sexually objectified.
+It also predicted higher levels of body shame.
+Additionally, it led to increased eating disorder symptomatology.

 The researchers concluded, “…these women reported feeling that their male partner transferred the objectifying treatment of women in pornography onto them.”Tylka, T. L., & Van Diest, A. M. K. (2015).
 You looking at her “hot” body may not be “cool” for me: Integrating male partners’ pornography use into objectification theory for women.
 Psychology of Women Quarterly,39, 67–84. http://dx.doi.org/10.1177/0361684314521784Copy

-No wonder many partners of porn consumers end up feeling depressed, anxious, and like they can never measure up to the impossible standard of porn.
-In porn, mistakes are edited out and flaws are Photoshopped away.
-Porn actors have a whole team there to make them look fantastic, and once their best performance is captured on film, it never ages.
+No wonder partners of porn consumers often feel depressed, anxious, and unable to meet the impossible standards of porn.
+In porn, they edit out mistakes and Photoshop away flaws.
+Porn actors have a whole team there to make them look fantastic.
+Once they capture their best performance on film, it never ages.
 Who wants to compete with that?

 Choose real connection

-If we want a culture of true respect and equality, then we need to make sure we think about, talk about, and treat others as whole people—not as objects.
+If we want a culture of true respect and equality, we must think about, talk about, and treat others as whole people—not as objects.

 Support this resource